allansp84/visualrhythm-antispoofing/README.md

 ### Requirements

 The OpenCV Package 2.4.10 or later is required for use this software.
-This software runs on Linux Operating systems, and we tested it by using Ubuntu 14.04 LTS.
+This software runs on Linux Operating systems, and we tested it by using Ubuntu 14.04 LTS and Debian 8.

 ### Compiling and Running this Software